SumoLogic/sumologic-content/CloudSOAR/Integrations/README.md

-# Custom CloudSOAR Integrations for SumoLogic
+# Sumo Logic Custom CloudSOAR Integrations
 Sumo Logic Custom CloudSOAR Integrations provided by the community.

 ### To use the content: